Meta-Learning-Based Deep Reinforcement Learning for Multiobjective Optimization Problems: Preliminary

-The multiobjective travelling salesman problem (MOTSP) \cite{lust2010multiobjective} is defined on a complete graph with $n$ nodes and $m$ cost matrices.
-The $k$-th cost matrix $[c_{i,j}^k]_{n\times n}$ gives specific traveling cost from node $i$ to node $j$.
+It is defined on a complete graph with $n$ nodes and $m$ cost matrices \cite{lust2010multiobjective}.
+The $k$-th cost matrix $[c_{i,j}^k]_{n\times n}$ gives a specific traveling cost from node $i$ to node $j$.
 The goal is to find a permutation $\pi$ of $n$ nodes to minimize $m$ objective functions simultaneously.
 The $k$-th objective function is calculated as: